 section of the website.

-As a graduate you will be wellequipped to work as an international health practitioner or as a senior health manager or policy maker in a developing country or one in economic transition.
+As a graduate you will be well equipped for employment as a global health practitioner, senior health manager or policy maker working in, or advising regarding, a developing country or one in economic transition.
 Graduates have attained such positions as: health programme manager; humanitarian co-ordinator; civil society programme manager; research and advocacy officer; donor agency health advisor and a variety of advanced positions within home ministries and educational institutions.